BattleBit-Community-Servers/BattleBitAPIRunner/README.md

 - Start the community server API endpoint for your server to connect to
 - Dynamically load and unload modules
-- Modules are simply git cloned into the module directory
+- Modules are simple C# source files `.cs`
 - Modules are compiled in runtime, letting you change them ad-hoc
 - Supports debugging of modules (simply attach your debugger)
+- Modules support module dependencies
-- Modules support nuget packages, project references
+- Modules support binary dependencies (Newtonsoft.Json, System.Net.Http, ...)

 ## Configuration